-Like Tasks, the calendar itself is deceivingly simple.
-It appears to be one calendar, but it can hold many for different needs.
+Google Calendar is deceivingly simple.
+It appears to be one calendar, but it can hold many different calendars for different needs.
 All you have to do is import additional calendars, and you can display them all (or filter out whatever you like) all in the space of this single calendar.

 If your family has a birthday calendar and they’ve shared it with you, you can import that.
 If your client has a work calendar they’ve shared with you, you can import that.
 There’s a variety of free, public calendars out there, featuring things like sports schedules or national holidays, which you can import and display, integrated right into your Google Calendar.

-Google Tasks is great, but if you want an even more advanced time management system, you’ll want to use something like GQueues.
+If you want an advanced time management system, you’ll want to use something like GQueues.
 This is a popular time and project management tool, accessible anywhere you have web access.

 For each task in a project, you can set a due date.

-Wouldn’t it be sweet if that due date would automatically show up in your Google Calendar?
+Wouldn’t it be sweet if that due date would automatically show up on your Google Calendar?
 Well, if you’re using the premium version of GQueues, you can do that!
-All you have to do is go into GQueues settings, and click on the Calendar tab.
+All you have to do is go into GQueues settings and click on the Calendar tab.